HL7/VhDir/pages/_includes/guidance.md

 ### Across Platform Searches

-US Core servers are not required to resolve full URLs that are external to their environment.
+Validated Healthcare Directory servers are not required to resolve full URLs that are external to their environment.

-### Guidance on limiting the number of search results
+### Guidance on limiting the number of search results (to be revised)

-In order to manage the number of search results returned, the server may choose to return the results in a series of pages.
-The search result set contains the URLs that the client uses to request additional pages from the search set.
+In order to manage the number of search results returned, the server may choose to return the results in a manner consistent with FHIR Bulk Data Access Standards.
 For a simple RESTful search, the page links are contained in the returned bundle as links.
 See the [FHIR Paging] for more information.

 ------------------------------------------------------------------------